Security posture

 Security

-Vivari runs AI agents against real codebases, so its security model is the product, not a page.
-The design is local-first: your code stays on your machines, every agent is scoped to its role, and everything it does lands on a record you can export.
-Here is the honest state of it, today.
+Vivari runs AI agents against real codebases, so its security model is the product.
+The design is local-first: your repositories are never uploaded to us, each agent is scoped to its role, and everything it does lands on a record you can export.
+Here is where it stands today.

 Local-first architecture

-Agents run and Vivari Guard indexes and analyzes your repositories on your own infrastructure.
-Guard's change-safety analysis — change-coupling from your git history, the risk score, the PASS/WARN/BLOCK gate — completes with no network call.
+The workspace runs on your infrastructure, and Vivari Guard, the deterministic review engine, indexes and analyzes your repositories in place.
+Guard's change-safety analysis (change-coupling from your git history, the risk score, the PASS/WARN/BLOCK gate) completes with no network call.
+Model inference is separate: cloud models see what your harness sends them under that provider's terms, and fully local models close even that loop on your hardware.
 Your source is not uploaded to us to be reviewed.

 Scoped, per-agent permissions

-Every agent runs under a permission profile matched to its role — least privilege by default.
+Every agent runs under a role scoped to its niche: least privilege by default.
 A reviewer that cannot write; a writer that cannot deploy.
 Risky tool calls hit an explicit gate you answer in one tap: run once, add to an allowlist, or reject.
 Nothing holds the production keys because it happens to be running.

 Deterministic review

 Guard is deterministic: the same diff always produces the same score, and every finding is traceable to named commits and measurable signals.
-No LLM makes the safety call, which means no model's blind spots are in the loop and no review decision is unreproducible when someone asks how it was made.
+No LLM makes the safety call, which keeps a model's blind spots out of the loop and means a review decision can be replayed when someone asks how it was made.

 Full audit trail, exportable